 The National Disability Insurance Scheme (NDIS) is a national program that is providing a new way of delivering services and support to people under 65 who live with a permanent and significant disability.

 Accessing the NDIS

 If you wish to participate in the NDIS, you must first be assessed against the access requirements.
-The questions in the NDIS access checklist will help you work this out.

 Contact details and other information is available on the NDIS website.

 Latrobe Community Health Service is the local NDIS Partner in the Wimmera.
 They provide Local Area Coordination (LAC) in the Wimmera South West for some participants.
 Horsham Rural City Council is not an NDIS provider.
 More information on NDIS within the Wimmera is available at the Latrobe Community Health Service website or call 1800 242 696.

 Council offers assistive hearing technology at Horsham Town Hall, Civic Centre customer service desk and Horsham Visitor Information Centre.

 Hearing Loop Instructions for the Civic Centre Video